Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/9be0a5fb-5087-4450-b06b-680e3c9eb8e0)

-I updates the made chasis to be 26.61 grams.
+I updated the main chasis to be 26.61 grams.
 I also updated the armor too.
 Good thing the hub is light tho!!
 The problem is this is not enought.
 I am not even counting the tires yet!
 I will need to make some changes.

 ![Screenshot 2025-06-26 125646](https://github.com/user-attachments/assets/4fcbb8ec-b536-4e9b-9294-4672254beeed)